EarthSystemDiagnostics/sedproxy/readme.md

 ## Example data

-`sedproxy` includes example data for a single sediment core and location: core number 41 (MD97-2141) in Shakun et al. (2012).
+`sedproxy` includes example data for a single sediment core and location: core number 41 in the Shakun et al. (2012) compilation (MD97-2141, Rosenthal et al. 2003).
 The climate signal is taken from the [TraCE-21ka](http://www.cgd.ucar.edu/ccr/TraCE/) Simulation of Transient Climate Evolution over the last 21,000 years, using the grid cell closest to core MD97-2141.
 Seasonality of *G.ruber*, the Foraminifera for which test Mg/Ca ratios were measured, is taken from the model of Fraile et al (2008).
 Sediment accumulation rates were estimated from the depth and age data associated with core MD97-2141, with a minimum rate of 0.2 * the mean rate.

 **The MD97-2141 core**